World Humanitarian Day

 Humanitarian Aides provide short-term logistical and material assistance to people who have been affected by natural disasters, famine, and wars.
 The goals of humanitarian work are first of all to save lives, help those who are suffering, and maintain human dignity.

-Humanitarian help can be provided by local or international organizations, and reaches millions of people around the world.
-The lives of those people very often depend on humanitarian workers.
+Humanitarian help is provided by local or international organizations that help millions of people around the world.
+The lives of these people very often depend on humanitarian workers.

 Humanitarian work is as crucial as it is dangerous, and many humanitarians risk their lives while providing help to those in need.